yazz/VisualJS/README.md

 - Secure client side SQL.
 All calls are encrypted uses a server side key to avoid SQL injection attacks, yet at the same time allowing easy to understand SQL calls appear to be made in client side code

+- Secure client Neo4j Cypher.
+All calls are encrypted uses a server side key to avoid Cypher injection attacks, yet at the same time allowing easy to understand Cypher calls appear to be made in client side code

 - Web development without callback hell.
 Clojure on Coils uses a special feature of Clojure  called core.async to make all server side calls be written in a synchronous style